NURocketry/laughing-octo-system/README.md

 1. Download and install the latest version of python.
 It can be found [here](https://www.python.org/downloads/).
 2. Open your terminal of choice (Command Prompt, Powershell etc.) and run: `pip install asyncio websockets pyserial aiohttp aiohttp-jinja2 pyinstaller psutil pypng pyqrcode`
 3. Download and run the executable from the team's sharepoint server.
 It can be found [here]().
 Link not working, will have to compile executable yourself.
+4. If you've installed pip and python.
+Run install bat script file which will finish the rest of the installation.
+5. If previous step is sucessful, you can now use the command ``` telerocket ``` in command prompt which will start the program.

 ## Quick start